 • Avoid using shared or public wireless networks

-• Log out after the set up
+• Log out after the setup

 By following these practices, you are minimizing the chances of inadvertently exposing your calendar link to someone else.